-Work from home jobs will continue to rise for the next coming years.
+Work-from-home jobs will continue to rise in the next coming years.
 On my 13 tips on jobs to work from home, you would clearly understand maximum growth.
 If you plan to shift to work from home, you need to consider many things to help prepare yourself.
 And we have listed them down here for you.
 So, here are our tips to guide you on how you can start working from home today.

 1. Find reliable job postings